 Student Outcomes of BSME Program

-Upon successful completion of the Bachelor of Science in Mechanical Engineering program, students will be able to:
+Upon successful completion of the Bachelor of Science in Mechanical Engineering program, students have achieved the following:

 a. an ability to apply knowledge of mathematics, science, and engineering